CadeArch/WhatIf_App/README.md

-set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE mix up everyones Then sentence so they dont have their own then - DONE TEMP FIX - fixed issue randomizing ifs and thens - change write then frag once view loading is fixed
+set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE mix up everyones Then sentence so they dont have their own then - DONE add dropdown to read sentence frag if they are account play

-  after they hit next from read sentance have them vote on best sentance. then they can return to first frag or play again
+  after they hit next from read sentance have them vote on best sentance (if all users are account play). then they can return to first frag or play again.

   create leaderboards fragment and buttons to link to current frags create unlockables class that will be part of user players stored in FB

 ## questions
-- issue if host trys to hit start too quick upon loading of the waiting for host frag ** SOMETIMES??
-- issue if someone is entering text and someone submits there if or then it replaces frag again
 - any way to lock down the back button on the phone
 - FUNCTIONALITY: if host doesnt hit again terminate for all users?